The Reablement Review (Reablement)

 Review when the person has substantial difficulty engaging

-If a person does not lack capacity but does have substantial difficulty being involved in the review you must take all reasonable steps to maximise their involvement.
+If a person does not lack capacity but does have substantial difficulty being involved in the review you must take all reasonable steps to ensure their involvement.

 You must: